Photonsters/anycubic-photon-docs/FAQ.md

 - You will also need a known good branded USB stick (beware of fakes), formatted FAT32. **The included usb stick is known to be problematic and prone to eventual failure.** Transfer all the files from it to your known good USB stick and use that instead.

 ### I've just received my new Photon, should I update the firmware first?
 No, it's not necessary, and not recommended at all.
-In fact, your new printer may have newer firmware than what's available on Anycubic's website.
+Set your printer up and do the test print first.
+Make sure that your Photon is functioning as it should before considering doing any firmware updates.

-**Do not update** if your Photon is working well, besides a chance of bricking your new printer there are no significant extra features or benefits in doing so.
+**Do not update** if your Photon is working well.
+If you're running older firmware and need AA functionality, **do not update to version v4.2.19** as that version is [buggy](https://www.facebook.com/groups/AnycubicPhoton/permalink/1755649334579701/), it is recommended to use v4.2.18 instead.

 ## Table of Contents